Radiologic Sciences Requirements

 - Math

-(The total amount of slots available are dependent on how many of the previous year’s radiography students are on the Radiation Therapy track and pass their ARRT examination).
+(The total amount of slots available are dependent on how many of the previous year’s radiography students are on the Radiation Therapy Technology track and pass their ARRT examination).
 (20 max).

-For the equivalent transfer courses, you can contact the Academic Advisor or you can visit the articulation and evaluation website at https://articulation.siu.edu/.
+For the equivalent transfer courses, you can contact the Academic Advisor or you can visit the articulation and evaluation website at https://registrar.siu.edu/articulation/eval/.

 B.S.
 Radiologic Sciences - Radiation Therapy Technology Specialization Degree Requirements